JensPfeifle/adventofcode-2018/README.md

 ======

 Went a little more for speed today, as I have some real work that needs to be done...so neither pretty nor efficient.
-This was my initial approach for Part 2 was truly awful:
+This was my initial approach for Part 2 which was really quite awful:
 ```python
 def overlaps(c1: Tuple, c2: Tuple) -> bool:
     i1, x1, y1, w1, h1 = c1